Case report: hepatic steatosis (fatty liver) in a rabbit

 Diagnosis

-Diagnosis of hepatic steatosis is based on visual examination and a complete blood test.
-Radiography and ultrasound of the chest and abdomen can help determine the shape and enlargement of the liver as well as the extent of fat excess in the liver.
+The diagnosis of hepatic steatosis is based on a visual examination and a complete blood test.
+Radiography and ultrasound of the chest and abdomen can assist in determining the shape and size of the liver, as well as the extent of fat accumulation in the liver.

-The presence of gallstones composed of excess cholesterol may be detected.
+It is possible to detect the presence of gallstones composed of excess cholesterol.

 Blood panel

-A blood panel will usually show elevated liver enzymes, indicating inflammation of the liver tissue.
-Fat oxidation will lead to damage of liver cells, rupture of their membrane and leakage of liver enzymes into the bloodstream.
+A blood panel test can indicate elevated liver enzyme levels, suggesting the presence of liver inflammation.
+The process of fat oxidation can result in liver cell damage, membrane rupture, and the leakage of liver enzymes into the bloodstream.
 Typically:

 · Alkaline phosphatase (Alk phosphatase) is elevated.